roman-milk/roman-milk.github.io/samantha-beth-and-me.md

  "You called me a lesbian and then walked out on me and here you are hooked up with a girl lover."

  "I did not divorce you because you were a lesbian.
 I divorced you because you cheated on me."
-Report_Story #2